eXascaleInfolab/bench-vldb20/README.md

-- *Remarks*:
-    - All algorithms are ran using the parameters that yield the best accuracy/effciency recovery tradeoff.
-    - `Results` subfolder will be populated with the recovery results.
+- **Results**: The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/../../error/`.
+The runtime results of all algorithms will be added to: `Results/../../runtime/`.
 For matching scenarios and datasets the results will be overwritten.
+- **Warning**: The full test suite with the default setup will take a sizeable amount of time to run (7 days depending on the hardware) and will produce up to 30GB of output files with all recovered data and plots

 ### Execution examples